aronchick/Project-Zen-and-the-Art-of-Data-Maintenance/Chapter_000000004/content.md

 - **Data problems are invisible** until something breaks spectacularly
 - **Data problems require domain expertise**, not just engineering skill

-A senior data engineer costs $200K+/year fully loaded.
-If they spend half their time fighting fires instead of building features, you're burning $100K annually on invisible costs.
+If a senior data engineer costs $200K+/year fully loaded, and they spend half their time fighting fires instead of building features, you're burning $100K annually on invisible costs.
 Multiply that by your team size.

 ### The Compounding Effect

 Bad data decisions compound like credit card debt.
-Here's a real example from a Series B startup I advised:
+Here's a real example from a variety of a companies I have advised:

 **Quarter 1**: "Let's just store everything as strings, we'll fix it later"

 - Engineering time: 0 hours
 - Technical debt created: Unknown